kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 2020-12-30 19:10:58.237211: I tensorflow/compiler/xla/service/service.cc:176]   StreamExecutor device (0): GeForce GTX 1060, Compute Capability 6.1
 ```

-## Option Two: Install TensorFlow And Required Packages Using conda
+## For Linux-Like OSes Users: Install TensorFlow And Required Packages Using conda
 After creating the environment using Conda to accommodate TensorFlow, searching plainly for "tensorflow-gpu" in
 [<font face="Lora">Anaconda Cloud</font>](#https://anaconda.org) will show you available TensorFlow channels/packages,
 and machine's platform types (i.e. machine's hardware architecture and operating system) that it supports.
 However, it